urwid/urwid/_sources/manual/textlayout.rst.txt

 Mapping a text string to screen coordinates within a widget is called text layout.
-The :class:`Text` widget's default layout class supports aligning text to the left, center or right, and can wrap text on space characters, at any location, or clip text that is off the edge.
+The :class:`Text` widget's default layout class supports aligning text to the left, center or right, and can wrap text on space characters, at any location, or clip text that is off the edge, optionally inserting an ellipsis character.

 ::